 The process consists of a small tank with an electrical heater.
-It has a number of measurement and control signals, which are tied to variables in the Top workspace of the application in JGrafchart.
+It has a number of measurement and control signals, which are tied to variables in the Top workspace of the JGrafchart application.

-The electrical heater is on when the boolean variable Heat is 1 (true).
-In the bottom of the tank there is a cooler, which is used to simulate the reaction.
-The cooling is on when the boolean variable Cool is 1.
+The electrical heater is controlled with the real variable PID.u.
+At the bottom of the tank there is a cooler which is on when the Boolean variable Cool is 1.
+In addition to cooling on demand, the cooler is also used to simulate the endotermic reaction.
 An agitator in the tank makes sure there are no temperature gradients in the liquid.
-The agitator is started using the boolean variable Agitator.
+The agitator is started using the Boolean variable Agitator.
 There is one pump for filling and one for emptying the tank.
-They are controlled using the boolean variables InPump and OutPump respectively.
+They are controlled using the Boolean variables InPump and OutPump respectively.